AppThemes/network-privacy/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 0.1.2 =
+* update to be compatible with WP 3.3
+* remove Edit site option due to hook changes in WP

 = 0.1.1 =
 * fix login redirect check for public & non public sites